Description of the project

 2016 the topic was expander

 graphs.
-See here
+See here.

-for the full list of sessions.
 The contributions by the members of our

 - Presentation at reading group by Albert Atserias with title Zig-zag product (I), Dec 1, 2016.